Introduction

 When I was a teenager in the '90s, the Small Clone was one of the first pedals I owned specifically because of Kurt.
 It remains one of the most accessible entry points into the Nirvana sound.

-The Small Clone sat at the end of Kurt’s chain in every era, always after distortion and after any other modulation.
-It was the last colour applied before the amp.
+The Small Clone sat at the end of Kurt's chain in every era, always after distortion and after any other modulation.
+It was the last color applied before the amp.

 That positioning meant it processed everything upstream, which is why the chorus on Nirvana records sounds thick and immersive rather than clean and shimmery.